JSZ-Research/UOttaHack8-Sentiment-Flow-Jiamu-Part/README.md

 # UOttaHack8-Sentiment-Flow
- Project by Jiamu and Junkai
+ Project by Jiamu and Junkai in UOttaHack8